89bio (NASDAQ:ETNB) Issues Earnings Results

-89bio (NASDAQ:ETNB) announced its quarterly earnings data on Tuesday.
-The company reported ($0.74) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.70) by ($0.04), MarketWatch Earnings reports.
+89bio (NASDAQ:ETNB) released its earnings results on Tuesday.
+The company reported ($0.74) earnings per share for the quarter, missing the consensus estimate of ($0.70) by ($0.04), MarketWatch Earnings reports.

-In other 89bio news, insider Ram Waisbourd sold 7,000 shares of the firm’s stock in a transaction dated Friday, April 16th.
-The stock was sold at an average price of $24.22, for a total value of $169,540.00.
-Following the sale, the insider now directly owns 7,000 shares of the company’s stock, valued at approximately $169,540.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, CFO Ryan Martins sold 10,000 shares of 89bio stock in a transaction dated Monday, April 19th.
-The shares were sold at an average price of $25.00, for a total value of $250,000.00.
-Following the completion of the sale, the chief financial officer now owns 17,500 shares of the company’s stock, valued at approximately $437,500.
+In related news, insider Ram Waisbourd sold 7,000 shares of the stock in a transaction that occurred on Tuesday, March 16th.
+The stock was sold at an average price of $24.20, for a total transaction of $169,400.00.
+Following the sale, the insider now directly owns 7,000 shares in the company, valued at approximately $169,400.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, CFO Ryan Martins sold 10,000 shares of the stock in a transaction that occurred on Monday, April 19th.
+The stock was sold at an average price of $25.00, for a total value of $250,000.00.
+Following the sale, the chief financial officer now owns 17,500 shares in the company, valued at $437,500.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 24,850 shares of company stock valued at $612,400.
-Company insiders own 18.10% of the company’s stock.
+Insiders have sold 24,850 shares of company stock worth $612,400 over the last 90 days.
+Corporate insiders own 18.10% of the company’s stock.

 89bio Company Profile